ShahidAli786/ShahidAli786/Readme.md

 - 💻 I am a software engineer with experience in developing both web and mobile applications.
 - 🌱 I love learning new technologies and exploring innovative solutions to real-world problems.
-- 📍 I am currently working at Rapid Innovation as a Team Lead (React Native), where I specialize in React Native and ReactJS.
+- 📍 I am currently working at Datamatics, where I specialize in React Native and ReactJS.
 - 🚀 I am always seeking new challenges and opportunities to grow both professionally and personally.

 ## My Skills